JamesMGreene/node-draft-releaser/README.md

         with:
           node-version: '10.x'
           registry-url: 'https://npm.pkg.github.com'
+      # Install dependencies in case there are any publish-related scripts
       - run: npm install
       # Publish the new version to GPR
       - run: npm publish